junaidhamzae/codereap/README.md

 Done.
 ```

-Then open the interactive viewer to explore the results:
+Then open the interactive viewer:

 ```bash
 codereap --viewer